Provably Adaptive Average Reward Reinforcement Learning for Metric Spaces: Introduction

-\textit{\underline{Non-episodic RL}}:~For finite MDPs~\citep{jaksch2010near,tossou2019near} the minimax regret of state-of-the-art algorithms scales at most as $\ctO(\sqrt{DSAT})$ where $D$ is the diameter of the MDP.~However, algorithms for continuous MDPs are a \emph{less explored} but important topic that is pursued in \emph{this work}.
-For linear mixture MDPs on finite spaces~\citep{wu2022nearly}, regret is upper bounded as $\ctO(d \sqrt{D T})$, where $d$ is the number of component transition kernels, and $D$ is the diameter.~\cite{wei2021learning} works with a known feature map, assumes that the relative value function is a linear function of the features, and obtains a $\ctO(\sqrt{T})$ regret. \citet{he2023sample} studies model approximation as well as value function approximation using general function classes and obtains $\ctO(\textit{poly}(d_E, B) \sqrt{d_F T})$ regret, where $B$ is the span of the relative value function.~\citet{ortner2012online} obtains a $\ctO\Big(T^\frac{2d + \alpha}{2d + 2 \alpha}\Big)$ regret for $\alpha$-H\"older continuous and infinitely often smoothly differentiable transition kernels.
-To the best of our knowledge, only~\citep{kar2024adaptive} has studied adaptive discretization for average reward Lipschitz MDPs; however, their regret bound depends on a zooming dimension that could be huge, and moreover, the proposed algorithm is computationally infeasible.
+\textit{\underline{Non-episodic RL}}:~The minimax regret of state-of-the-art algorithms for finite MDPs~\citep{jaksch2010near,tossou2019near} with $S$ states and $A$ actions is bounded as $\ctO(\sqrt{DSAT})$ where $D$ is the diameter of the MDP.~For finite MDPs in which the transition kernel is a mixture of $d$ component transition kernels, regret is upper-bounded as $\ctO(d \sqrt{D T})$~\citep{wu2022nearly}.~The current work develops algorithm for continuous MDPs.~\cite{wei2021learning} analyzes continuous MDPs under the assumption that the relative value function is a linear function of the features, and obtains a $\ctO(\sqrt{T})$ regret.~Another work,~\citet{he2023sample} approximates the MDP, as well as the value function by using general function classes.
+They derive a regret upper-bound of $\ctO(\textit{poly}(d_E, B) \sqrt{d_F T})$ regret, where $B$ is the span of the relative value function, $d_E,d_F$ are the eluder dimension and log-covering number of the function class, respectively.
+When the underlying continuous MDP has a $\alpha$-H\"older continuous and infinitely often smoothly differentiable transition kernel, then~\citet{ortner2012online} shows how to obtain a $\ctO\Big(T^\frac{2d + \alpha}{2d + 2 \alpha}\Big)$ regret.~To the best of our knowledge, only~\citep{kar2024adaptive,kar2024policy}\footnote{~\cite{kar2024policy} is a later version of the same paper~\cite{kar2024adaptive}.} have studied adaptive discretization for average reward Lipschitz MDPs; however, they analyze regret with respect to a given class of policies.~For~\citep{kar2024adaptive}, when this class is ``sufficiently rich'' so that it contains an optimal policy, then their algorithm does not exhibit adaptivity gains, i.e., their zooming dimension reduces to $d$, which is what one would attain via a fixed discretization scheme.~In~\cite{kar2024policy}, the zooming dimension could be even larger than $d$ if the policy class is complex.